b68h4/tddroid/README.md

 # tddroid
-## TDLib and TDSharp Arm/Android/iOS  Build Project
+## TDLib and TDSharp Arm Build Project

 > Use in Your Xamarin Projects or Other Arm Platforms.

 > It Was Built To Compile TDLib Easily And Without The Worries Of Addiction.

 #### Working Platforms
 - x86